-Mallorca is the largest island of the Balearic Islands and it boosts many incredible natural wonders ranging from stunning beaches to scenic viewpoints.
+Mallorca is the largest island of the Balearic Islands and it boasts many incredible natural wonders ranging from stunning beaches to scenic viewpoints.

 Because there are so many places to visit on the island, you might feel a little bit overwhelmed when planning your Mallorca road trip itinerary.
 But don’t worry, I’m here to help you out!

 If you follow this 4 days in Mallorca itinerary, you will be able to visit all the best attractions the island has to offer, from the more famous sight in Palma to the smaller villages and hidden gems that will make your trip even more memorable.
 Let’s get into it!

 Disclosure: *This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

 Rest assured that by following this itinerary, your Mallorca road trip will be one that you’ll never forget.
 Each day will be packed with some of the best attractions and with a car, you’ll be able to get there a lot easier.